prudent-rohit/automatingaws/README.md

 	NOTE: There is a one-to-one mapping between Client and API calls allowed against a service.

 ## 01-webotron

 This is a script that will sync a local directory to an S3 bucket and it will optionally configure Route53 and cloudfront as well

+### Features of Webotron

+Webotron currently has the following features:

+- List Buckets (given an account)
+- List Objects (given a bucket in an account)